Classically stable non-singular cosmological bounces

+To achieve NEC violation, various forms of stress-energy have been considered \cite{Rubakov:2014jja}.
+A common example is a scalar field $\phi$ with higher-order kinetic terms, which can generally lead to pathologies, such as ghost and gradient instabilities.
+To avoid ghost instabilities during NEC violation, it has been a common practice to add higher-order kinetic terms to the action.
+For example, a simple quartic term $\sim (\partial \phi)^4$ which is characteristic of so-called $P(X)$-theories (where $X=(\partial\phi)^2$) is sufficient to eliminate ghost instabilities; however, NEC violating $P(X)$ theories still suffer from gradient instability \cite{ArkaniHamed:2003uy}.
+To alleviate both instabilities, Galileon-like terms $\sim \Box\phi(\partial \phi)^2$ have been added \cite{Nicolis:2008in}.

-Although linear perturbation theory suggests that, for some constructions, cubic Galileon theories can avoid pathologies during a period of NEC violation, it has been unclear until now whether this is possible when the NEC violating period includes a non-singular bounce.
-In fact, the recent arguments suggest that either the speed of sound of co-moving curvature modes becomes imaginary ({\it i.e.}, ghost or gradient instability) for some wavelengths during the NEC violating phase \cite{Cai:2012va,Battarra:2014tga} or the evolution must reach a singularity \cite{Libanov:2016kfc}.
+Linear perturbation theory suggests that, for some constructions, Galileon theories can avoid both ghost and gradient instabilities during a period of NEC violation.
+It has been unclear until now, though, if it is possible for there to be a sufficient period of NEC violation to enable classically stable non-singular Galileon bounces.
+In fact, the recent arguments suggest that either the speed of sound of co-moving curvature modes becomes imaginary for some wavelengths during the NEC violating phase \cite{Cai:2012va,Battarra:2014tga} or the evolution must reach a singularity \cite{Libanov:2016kfc}.

-In this Letter, we demonstrate that a classically stable non-singular bounce is possible.
-As an example, we study generalized cubic Galileon theories and employ an `inverse method' for explicitly constructing classically stable non-singular bounces.
+In this letter, we demonstrate that a classically stable non-singular bounce is possible.
+As an example, we study generalized cubic Galileon theories and introduce an `inverse method' for explicitly constructing examples of classically stable non-singular bounces.
 After briefly reviewing the background evolution during the bounce stage, we derive the second-order Galileon action in co-moving gauge and formulate the linear stability criteria for gauge-invariant curvature perturbations.
-We then describe how to produce examples that have no ghost or gradient instability and maintain a sub-luminal sound speed throughout the NEC violating phase.
-Those more interested in the existence of stable bouncing solutions than in the method for obtaining them may wish to jump ahead to Figs.~\ref{fig1} and~\ref{fig2} to see an explicit example.
-Finally, we discuss the relation between our results and earlier work.
+We then introduce our inverse method and describe how to produce examples that have no ghost or gradient instability and maintain a sub-luminal sound speed throughout the NEC violating phase.
+Those more interested in the existence of stable bouncing solutions than in the method for obtaining them may wish to jump ahead to Figs.~\ref{fig1} and~\ref{fig2} to see an explicit example, Finally, we discuss the relation between our results and earlier work.

 {\it Background evolution during the bounce stage.} We assume that the bounce stage is driven by a single scalar field $\phi$ that is described by the generalized cubic Galileon action $S = \int d^4x \sqrt{-g}\, {\cal L}$ with the defining Lagrangian density